 I bring my mail in each day and put it on my front table.
 Then and only when I am ready to process I bring the pile to my desk.
 I recycle or shred all the junk and sort the rest into categories.
 My categories are To Do, To Pay, To Read, and To File.
 I use a 10 pocket folder to keep these items contained until I am ready to take action.
 The papers to be filed go into a folder in the front of my filing cabinet.
 This way I know if an item isn't in its proper folder I can find it in the front easily.

 I also use these same categories for my digital bills and action items.
 I have these digital folders on my computer, in Evernote, and in my email filing system.

-I pay my bills twice a month and file all my papers when my "To be Filed" folder gets too thick.
+I pay my bills twice a month and file all my papers when my "To File" folder gets too thick.
 So this process has me touching my papers about 4 times.
 Mail retrieval, Process, Action, and File.

 Anywhere you think you can be successful.

 - I put my dirty clothes in the hamper immediately after removing them.

 - I hang up my coat and put away my shoes when I enter the house.